mrocklin/mrocklin.github.io/usage-based-pricing.md

 This feels better but still not great.

 -   It feels good that we're shifting to human-based pricing (to match the human-based value we think we generate)
--   But human-based value feels *squishy* and hard to quantify
+-   But human-based value feels *squishy* and hard to quantify, which requires more thinking on the user's part, and more conversation on ours.

-We have our work cut out for us
+We have our work cut out for us.
+I look forward to seeing how this lands.